Zhu-Justin/FOT/README.md

 # Facebook on the Terminal
-This is a work in process.
-If you'd like to collaborate, simply send in a fork request and I'll add you as a contributor!

 ## Motivation
 I was going through my screen time one day and noticed how much time I was spending on Facebook.